 - guidance and advice

-- drafting a standard or multi-sectoral assessment of skills and service needs related to integration
+- drafting an assessment of skills and service needs related to integration

 The fee to be charged is a maximum of EUR 56.70.
 The fee is equal to the fee for unused appointments in the healthcare and social welfare services.
 The municipality or employment authority may charge a fee only once for one unused and not cancelled appointment.